HumanSignal/label-studio/docs/source/guide/ts+video.md

 ## Step 1: Media hosting

 You have to host your CSV and MP4 somewhere (or another video formats supporting by browsers).
 You can use S3 or another clouds.
-If you want to host data from you hard drive, please use [Label Studio Local Storage](http://localhost:4000/guide/storage.html#Local-storage).
+If you want to host data from your hard drive, please use [Label Studio Local Storage](http://localhost:4000/guide/storage.html#Local-storage).

 As the result of this step you will have two URLs: one for CSV and one for video, e.g.: